Shooting Steel Cased Ammunition From In Your AR-15

 Check Out My Q&A Giveaway Video: https://www.youtube.com/watch?v=Bnif9mdl5C4 Please Subscribe, Comment, and Like Other Videos!
 Troll Defense tactics ...

-the steel used in the ammo is much much softer than the steel in your gun. the only place you might have trouble is the shell deflector because that is aluminum it will slowly rub away at it as each case deflects.
+the steel used in the ammo is much much softer than the steel in your gun.

 You can apply the stuff used in truck bedliners to protect the deflector.
 I've seen guys do this on their hk91/93 TP prevent wear from hoe forcefully the cases are ejected.
 Once wear is detected on the deflector.
 The coating can be reapplied.
 Last I checked you can pick a small tin of it up at Lowe's & Home Depot.